Why Slow Fashion is the Only Choice for Sustainable Fashion Clothing

 - We only use biodegradable inks when we print designs on fabrics.

-- We only print what you need to ensure no waste fabrics sit on shelves.
+- We print only what you need so no waste fabrics ever remain on our shelves.

 - We don’t resell or restock any printed material that people return to us.
-Instead, we donate the fabrics or offer it free of charge to our customers – see above.
+Instead, we donate the fabrics or offer them free to our customers – see above.

 - We source all our materials ethically from UK-trusted mills.
 This helps the local economy.

 - We believe in local production – we produce your entire order in our NW London mill.
-If you prefer, you can pick up your order to reduce our carbon footprint.
+If you prefer, you can pick up your order to reduce our carbon footprint instead of having us deliver it to you.

-Read all about our focus on social responsibility here.
+Read about our focus on social responsibility here.

-When you shop with us for fabrics and textile printing, you can also make use of our innovative design tools that will assist you in being more sustainable.
-They will make your products more cost-effective, too.
-These include:
+When you shop with us for fabrics and textile printing, you can also make use of our innovative design tools to help you be more sustainable.
+These tools will also make your products more cost-effective.
+They include:

-- A Sample Bookof every fabric we offer, featuring small-size swatches of each fabric to give you an idea your product’s look and feel when we have printed on it.
+- A Sample Book of every fabric we offer, featuring small-size swatches of each fabric to give you an idea each product’s look and feel when we have printed on it.

-- A handy Colour Atlas, a 1-metre size piece of fabric printed with the 2,400+ colours we use when we print.
-It gives you an idea of each colour and its code.
+- A handy Colour Atlas, a 1-metre piece of fabric printed with the 2,400+ colours we use when we print.
+It clearly displays each colour and its code.

-Choose from our wide selection of beautiful fabrics
+Choose from our wide selection of magnificent fabrics

 The best fashion fabrics choices in the UK: we choose the best dress fabric